Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 **Implement loose coupling**

-Question 58
+> Loose coupling helps reduce the risk of cascading failures between components

-A recent audit has dictated that a _company begin keeping a log of AWS Management Console actions and API calls.
+Q58: A recent audit has dictated that a _company begin keeping a log of AWS Management Console actions and API calls.
 Which AWS service can help with this?_

 **AWS CloudTrail**

-Question 59
+> CloudTrail tracks user activity and API calls within your account

+> AWS Inspector: Inspector works with EC2 instances to uncover and report vulnerabilities

-Your company has decided to use Amazon WorkSpaces. _They can use Amazon WorkSpaces to provision either Windows or Linux desktops in just a few minutes.
+Q59: Your company has decided to use Amazon WorkSpaces. _They can use Amazon WorkSpaces to provision either Windows or Linux desktops in just a few minutes.
 What type of solution is this?_

 **DaaS**

-Question 60
+> Amazon WorkSpaces provides a Desktop as a Service (DaaS) solution

-A company is considering moving their critical applications and databases to the cloud. _They want to ensure their data never becomes corrupted or lost due to a system malfunction_.
-A system that reliably stores data without loss is considered to be what?
+_Q60: A company is considering moving their critical applications and databases to the cloud.
+They want to ensure their data never becomes corrupted or lost due to a system malfunction.
+A system that reliably stores data without loss is considered to be what?_

 **Durable**

-Question 61
+> A system that stores data without loss is a durable one.
+Durability is all about long-term data protection.
+This means your data will remain intact without corruption.

-A company would like to _reduce operational overhead when operating AWS infrastructure_.
+_Q61: A company would like to reduce operational overhead when operating AWS infrastructure_.
 Which service can help them do this?

 **Managed Services**

-Question 62
+> Managed Services helps you efficiently operate your AWS infrastructure and reduces operational risks and overhead

-A company is considering moving its data and applications to the cloud.
-What are some of the benefits of moving to the cloud?
+_Q62: A company is considering moving its data and applications to the cloud.
+What are some of the benefits of moving to the cloud?_
 (Choose 2)

 - Operate production workloads that are more highly available, fault tolerant, and scalable
 - Provision exactly the right type and size of computing resources you need

-Question 63

-Which of the following allows you to restrict access to an entire S3 bucket?
+_Q63: Which of the following allows you to restrict access to an entire S3 bucket?_

 **Bucket policies**

+> Bucket policies allow you to control access to entire buckets

 Question 64

 _You suspect that 1 of the AWS services your company is using has gone down.
 How can you check on the status of this service?_

 **AWS Personal Health Dashboard**

+> AWS Personal Health Dashboard provides alerts and guidance for AWS events that might affect your environment

 Question 65